Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

         +-------- parameter 'a' expression
 ```

-Now, as an exercise, let's try and recreate this exact function by building and compiling it in runtime using expression trees:
+We can try and recreate this exact function using expression trees:

 ```csharp
 public Func<int, int, int> CreateSumFunction()